WeTransfer/wetransfer_ruby_sdk/README.md

 You'll need to retrieve an API key from [our developer portal](https://developers.wetransfer.com).

 Be sure to not commit this key to Github!
 If you do though, no worries, you can always revoke & create a new key from within the portal.
-You will most likely want to pass this to the client setter using an environment variable.
+You will most likely want to pass this to the client using an environment variable.

-Now that you've got a wonderful WeTransfer API key, you can create a Client object like so:
+Now that you've got a wonderful WeTransfer API key, create a .env file in your project folder:

+    $ touch .env

+Check your `.gitignore` file and make sure it has `.env` listed!

+Now, open the file in your text editor and add this line:

+`WT_API_KEY=<your api key>` (without the <> brackets!)

+Great!
+Now you can go to your project file and create the client:

 ```ruby
 # In your project file: